junxit/us-congress-bills-116/bill.md

   > - **(h)** *Information from federal agencies*
   >   - **(1)** *In general* The Committee is authorized to secure directly from any executive department, bureau, agency, board, commission, office, independent establishment, or instrumentality of the Government, information, suggestions, estimates, and statistics for the purposes of the Committee.
 Each department, bureau, agency, board, commission, office, independent establishment, or instrumentality shall, to the extent authorized by law, furnish such information, suggestions, estimates, and statistics directly to the Committee, upon request made by the Chair, the Chair of any subcommittee created by a majority of the Committee, or any member designated by a majority of the Committee.
   >   - **(2)** *Receipt, handling, storage, and dissemination* Information may only be received, handled, stored, and disseminated by members of the Committee and its staff consistent with all applicable statutes, regulations, and Executive orders.
-  > - **(i)** *Assistance from agencies*
-  >   - **(1)** *Other departments and agencies* In addition to the administration of the Committee by the General Services Administration, other agencies may provide to the Committee such services, funds, facilities, staff, and other support services as the head of the agency determines to be advisable and as is authorized by law.
-  >   - **(2)** *Detail of employees* Any Federal Government employee may be detailed to the Committee without reimbursement from the Committee, and such detailee shall retain the rights, status, and privileges of his or her regular employment without interruption.
+  > - **(i)** *Detail of employees* Any Federal Government employee may be detailed to the Committee without reimbursement from the Committee, and such detailee shall retain the rights, status, and privileges of his or her regular employment without interruption.
   > - **(j)** *Postal services* The Committee may use the United States mails in the same manner and under the same conditions as agencies.
   > - **(k)** *Expert and consultant services* The Committee is authorized to procure the services of experts and consultants in accordance with section 3109 of title 5, but at rates not to exceed the daily rate paid a person occupying a position at Level IV of the Executive Schedule under section 5315 of title 5.
   > - **(l)** *Reports*